The assumptions of the law of demand are key pillars to realize or implement the law of demand in the market.

 When studying or applying the law of demand it is also assumed that the fashion of a particular product does not change.

-This assumption mostly assumed in the case of electronics and clothes industry because of these both industries shift the demand when change comes in their fashion.
+This assumption mostly assumed in the case of the electronics and the clothes industry because both industries shift the demand when change comes in their fashion.

 6. Size of Population remains the same

-The change is population directly impact the quantity demanded which leads to shifts in the demand curve.
-Keep in mind, its short-run phenomena.
+The change in population directly impacts the quantity demanded which leads to shifts in the demand curve.
+Keep in mind, it’s a short-run phenomenon.

 7. Price of substitutes do not change

-For instance, take an example of apple and banana both are substitutes.
-If the price of banana increases then its demand decreases and consumers shift towards the apple and demand demanded of apple increases.
+For instance, take the example of apple and banana both are substitutes.
+If the price of bananas increases then its demand decreases and consumers shift towards the apple and the quantity demanded of apple increases.